Snap launches Bitmoji Paint to let hundreds of people paint on a shared canvas

 Snap is launching a new game inside of Snapchat called Bitmoji Paint, where hundreds of players can come together simultaneously to contribute to one massive collage.

-Built by Snap Games Studio, Bitmoji Paint introduces a new gaming genre inside of Snapchat.
-Snapchat users have taken to games that are embedded within the messaging system, and in June the company announced more than 100 million people had played its games since they launched in April 2019.
+Snap Games Studio made the experience.
+Snapchat users have taken to games that are embedded within the messaging system, and in June the company announced more than 100 million people had played its games since the effort launched in April 2019.

 Players can create avatars, dubbed Bitmojis, and use them in the Bitmoji Paint game.
 Players enter the game through Snapchat’s chat function (behind the rocket icon) or search.
 They can see a planet with multiple islands floating in space.
 Each island is a server that players can join, along with hundreds of other real players.
 When players select an island to join, they are then placed on a live, editable canvas.